Spectral clustering: Relationship to DBSCAN

+DBSCAN operates by identifying density-connected regions in the input space: points that are reachable from one another via a sequence of neighboring points within a specified radius (ε), and containing a minimum number of points (minPts).
+The algorithm excels at discovering clusters of arbitrary shape and separating out noise without needing to specify the number of clusters in advance.

+In spectral clustering, when the similarity graph is constructed using a hard connectivity criterion (i.e., binary adjacency based on whether two nodes are within a threshold distance), and no normalization is applied to the Laplacian, the resulting eigenstructure of the graph Laplacian directly reveals disconnected components of the graph.
+This mirrors DBSCAN's ability to isolate density-connected components.
+The zeroth eigenvectors of the unnormalized Laplacian correspond to these components, with one eigenvector per connected region.

+This connection is most apparent when spectral clustering is used not to optimize a soft partition (like minimizing the normalized cut), but to identify exact connected components—which corresponds to the most extreme form of “density-based” clustering, where only directly or transitively connected nodes are grouped together.
+Therefore, spectral clustering in this regime behaves like a spectral version of DBSCAN, especially in sparse graphs or when constructing ε-neighborhood graphs.

+While DBSCAN operates directly in the data space using density estimates, spectral clustering transforms the data into an eigenspace where global structure and connectivity are emphasized.
+Both methods are non-parametric in spirit, and neither assumes convex cluster shapes, which further supports their conceptual alignment.

 Measures to compare clusterings

 Ravi Kannan, Santosh Vempala and Adrian Vetta proposed a bicriteria measure to define the quality of a given clustering.
 They said that a clustering was an (α, ε)-clustering if the conductance of each cluster (in the clustering) was at least α and the weight of the inter-cluster edges was at most ε fraction of the total weight of all the edges in the graph.
 They also look at two approximation algorithms in the same paper.

 History and related literatures

 Spectral clustering has a long history.
 Spectral clustering as a machine learning method was popularized by Shi & Malik and Ng, Jordan, & Weiss.

 Ideas and network measures related to spectral clustering also play an important role in a number of applications apparently different from clustering problems.
 For instance, networks with stronger spectral partitions take longer to converge in opinion-updating models used in sociology and economics.